PeCeSe/Arduino-piezo-music/README.md

 ## Acknowledgments

 This project is based on Arduino's [Play a Melody using the tone() function](https://www.arduino.cc/en/Tutorial/toneMelody) tutorial.
-I just wanted to add a couple of things like rythm, and put it in a handy little library.
+I just wanted to add a couple of things like tempo and pauses, and put it in a handy little library.